petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 [Zenodo](https://zenodo.org/search?q=&f=resource_type%3Asoftware&l=list&p=1&s=10&sort=newest)
-and if you're lucky you'll find a README with a list of manual steps explaining how to install necessary packages and run the project's analyses and visualizations.
+and if you're lucky you'll find a README with a list of manual steps explaining how to install necessary packages, download data to certain locations, and run the project's analyses and visualizations.
 Often you'll see a collection of numbered scripts and/or notebooks with no instructions at all.
-Sometimes you'll need to manually modify the code to run on your system, either because you've been instructed to download some data and put it somewhere of your choosing, or the original author used absolute paths that need to be adapted for a new copy of the project.
+Sometimes you'll need to manually modify the code to run on your system because the original author used absolute paths or it depends on credentials for some external web service.
 In other words,
 these are not even close to being single button reproducible.

 To be clear,
-this level of transparency and willingness to share messy code is laudable.
+this level of transparency and willingness to share messy code is admirable and should be rewarded.
 Fragility in evidence generation does not necessarily indicate incorrect conclusions, laziness, or misconduct.
 Nevertheless, that fragility